 However, in spite of all this so-called good taste (ha!), prior to marriage I actually devoted very little time – quite possibly none at all – to envisioning what my dream home might look like.
 That was probably due to the fact that my dreams didn’t include a lot of home- anything.
 Simply put, home-making wasn’t an entry on my to-do list.

-Fortunately, finding myself living in a single-wide, twenty-eight-year-old mobile home quite literally in the middle of the bald prairie seven days after our wedding day did not strike me as a bad thing.
+Fortunately, finding myself living in a single-wide, twenty-eight-year-old mobile home quite literally in the middle of the bald prairie seven days after our wedding did not strike me as a bad thing.
 No, that came later!
 Just kidding.
-Living in a trailer/mobile home never has been a source of great contention to me although I’ve certainly had my share of struggles with some of the things that go hand-in-hand with trailer homes.
-Take the lack of storage space for one thing.
+Living in a mobile home hasn’t been a source of great contention to me, although I’ve certainly had my share of struggles with some things that go hand-in-hand with trailer homes.
+Take the lack of storage space, for one thing.